 (iii) the start date and duration of the Outage.

+The provisions of this paragraph OC2.6.4(c) also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generated Unit” or a “Demand Side Unit”.

 OC2.6.4 (d) Flexible Planned Outage Movements

 In the case of a Flexible Planned Outage, the TSO may, upon giving a Generator written notice of not less than 7 days (in the case of advancement, before the advanced Start Date and in the case of deferral, before the original Start Date) require the Start Date or Start Time of the Flexible Planned Outage to be advanced or deferred within the Flexible Planned Outage Period, and the Generator will take that Outage in accordance with the revised timing set out in that notice.
 Such written notice may be given in the preceding year where the TSO could not otherwise give the Generator a sufficient period of notice.
 The provisions of this paragraph OC2.6.4(d) also apply to Interconnector Owners as if references to “Generator” were references to an “Interconnector Owner”.
+The provisions of this paragraph OC2.6.4(d) also apply to Aggregators as if references to “Generator” were references to an “Aggregator”.

 OC2.6.4 (e) Amendments to Planned Outages